balderdashy/sails-docs/reference/Req.md

 This is an object containing information about files uploaded through the Express bodyParser.

 ### Example Usage
-If a file field was named "image", and a file was uploaded, req.files.image would contain the following File object:
+If a file field was named "image" and as a value contained a sucessfully uploaded file, req.files.image would contain the following File object:
 ```javascript
 { size: 74643,
   path: '/tmp/8ef9c52abe857867fd0a4e9a819d1876',